 Rollie Fingers’ three days with the Red Sox

 The baseball world had not seen a sale of this magnitude since Connie Mack sold his star players from the championship-caliber Philadelphia Athletics in the early 1930s.
-Mack had sold a plethora of future Hall of Famers, including Al Simmons, Mickey Cochrane and Lefty Grove as a hedge against the onslaught of the Great Depression.
+Mack had dealt a plethora of future Hall of Famers, including Al Simmons, Mickey Cochrane and Lefty Grove, as a hedge against the onslaught of the Great Depression.